New Support for PhD Students

 Who can participate?

-The Science Industry PhD Fellowships Program will complement and extend the range of existing programs matching students with companies.
+The Science Industry PhD Fellowships Program will complement and extend the range of existing programs matching students with companies and organisations.
 Industry will be involved from the beginning of the PhD project, with long-term collaboration throughout the project, and additional training and networking events for PhD candidates, supervisors and industry partners.

 How to apply

 The Department of Jobs, Tourism, Science and Innovation has engaged Innovation Cluster as consultants to assist in securing the participation of companies, students and host universities in the program and provide training in industry engagement.
 Peter Rossdeutscher and Dr Natasha Ayers, principals of Innovation Cluster, have an established track record in this area through their involvement with the iPREP and the Start Something from Research industry and research engagement programs.'